Masthead

 Q

-I have a large collection of glassware, particulary "vaseline" glass from pre-WWII, thus containing uranium oxide.
+I have a large collection of glassware, particulary Vaseline® glass from pre-World War II, thus containing uranium oxide.
 For enjoyment and company eye openers, I keep five fluorescent shop lights on it almost 24/7.
 My questions are (1) is this too much human exposure? and (2) is it possible to "burn out" if exposed to fluorescent lighting all of the time?

 A

-Editor's Note: Ask the Experts Question 3433 gives more information on vaseline glass.
+Editor's Note: Ask the Experts Question 11320 gives more information on Vaseline® glass.

-Answer posted on August 21, 2006.
-The information and material posted on this Web site is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Web site.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+Answer posted on 21 August 2006.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.